Legal Advice for Family Court — 263 results

-Written by attorney Cortney Bethmann, about 4 years ago.
+Written by attorney Cortney Bethmann, over 4 years ago.

 When you go to the family court for a hearing or trial, the lawyer may use witnesses to help tell the story to the judge or jury.
 The testimony from witnesses can be very helpful or... more